Introduction: Visual Novel Maker Tutorial Using Ren’Py

-- Next set up your text editor, Ren’Py recommends Editra, their own personal text editor.
+- Ren’Py recommends Editra, their own personal text editor.
 In this tutorial, I will also show you how to set up another text editor of your choice.
 I am using sublime, but other editors which use .rpy files can be used as well.

 Now that you have your basic project file setup, it is time to actually begin adding substances into your game.

-- Now onto the actual script.rpy coding!
-Starting in the script.rpy file, this is where all of your game’s code will go including dialogue, images, sound, and decisions.
+- This is where all of your game’s code will go including dialogue, images, sound, and decisions.

 - First, I will discuss the outline code laid out in the initial script.rpy file to help you understand what everything does and where everything goes.

-- To add text to your game you can do one of two things, first place whatever you would like to say within double quotes, or assign a character with the words in double quotes as seen below.
+- To add text to your game you can do one of two things.

-- The process above is relatively simple once you learn the commands.
-When you are ready to take on a more vigorous approach to coding and game design, feel free to look into the documentation and change the screens.rpy, options.rpy, and gui.rpy files.
+The process above is relatively simple once you learn the commands and highly customizable once you are comfortable with the program and the language.
+Feel free to look into the documentation and change the screens.rpy, options.rpy, and gui.rpy files.
 The online Documentation goes into more depth on how to get started changing those and is very useful in case you become stuck on remembering which command does what.